LunarWatcher/lunarwatcher.github.io/content/posts/2024-09-12-how-se-killed-the-comment-archive.md

 * 2024-09-07 [00:00-03:00]: Debugging shows no workarounds exist, and the comment archive was moved to the [unofficial meta Discord](https://discord.gg/pcBMbMqA79) following a two-hour rewrite of Boson's source code.
 Boson has remained more stable there than it ever was on SE chat since that rewrite.
 * 2024-09-07 15:40: SE is informed.
 * 2024-09-11: SE responds, and was given ray IDs and debugging details directly, after the debugging details had been mentioned internally in a few places already, ending a nearly three-week streak of my posts being ignored by employees.
 * 2024-09-11: Further investigation showed the bot detection is far more aggressive on 404 pages.
 Some initial reproduction steps stop working.
+* 2024-09-12: Many more pages the bot detection is aggressive on were identified as part of writing this very blog post

 SE has partly labelled this as a bug in the discussions on 2024-09-11 - however, at the time Boson went down, it looked like something else.
-This line and other parts of this article will be edited when those details can be discussed publicly.
-This assumption resulted in me trying to chase down several causes that turned out to be irrelevant.
+Specifically, it looked like [a change to the bot rate limiting system](https://meta.stackexchange.com/a/403004/332043), and following debugging not finding a rate limit, it looked like a partial rollout of the rate limit.
+At the time, this was only announced internally, and the real culprit just happened to become a problem in the time range the rate limiting was expected to be rolled out.
+The rate limit was quietly delayed, which wasn't mentioned until several days had passed.
+This assumption resulted in me trying to chase down several causes that turned out to be irrelevant - including attempts to trigger the rate limit, and trying to loadshed to see if that helped.
+These were dead ends because, as I later found out, it hadn't been rolled out yet.
+Instead, the real cause turned out to be an unannounced bot prevention change, likely in the form of CloudFlare rule changes.
+However, because I obviously don't have access to Stack Exchange, Inc.'s CloudFlare config, I cannot identify the exact cause.

 ## Starting event: Boson goes down